kevinvanhove/angular-structure-styleguide/README.md

 </div>
 ```

-The controllers are added in your index.html file
+The controllers are added to your index.html file

 ```html
 <body ng-app="app">